Reddit Subreddits V1 — Info, Browse, Join, Create (12 ops)

 GLOBALor any of 50 country codes (US,GB,CA,AU,DE,FR,JP,IN,BR, etc.).
 Only used withbestorhot. - Limit — 1 to 100 (default 25).

-Returns per post: the same rich post record other actors return — ID, fullname, title, body, author, subreddit, score, ups / downs, comment count, created timestamp, permalink, URL, domain, all flags, flair, media, awards.
+Returns per post: ID, fullname, title, body, author, subreddit, score, ups, comment count, created timestamp, permalink, URL, domain, flags, flair, thumbnail.

 Use it when: trending feeds, geo-targeted listicles ("what's hot in Japan / Germany / Brazil right now"), regional newsfeeds, content syndication.